nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/lifecycle_reporting.md

 ![](../images/lcm_software_validation_report_run_results_list.png)

-The software validation list page contaions the software report results for each device.
+The software validation list page contains the software report results for each device.
 All columns are sortable and filters can be applied.

 | Column | Description |
 | -- | -- |